-The story begins in 1973, the same year which Campagnolo Super Record group was introduced.
+The story begins in 1973, the same year that the Campagnolo Super Record group was introduced.
 The first Dura-Ace was built using aluminum.
-It was Shimano’s first attempt to the professional quality road racing component group niche which dominated by Campagnolo, the Italian manufacturer who was unchallenged for years.
+It was Shimano’s first attempt at the professional quality road racing component group niche which was dominated by Campagnolo, the Italian manufacturer who was unchallenged for years.

-It was a track groupset used a 10mm pitch chain and gears.
+It was a track groupset that used a 10mm pitch chain and gears.